coatyio/coaty-js/examples/sensor-things/README.md

 Default settings can be changed in `sensor/agent.ts`.

-You can build your own sensorThings compliant sensor script and use it with the dashboard.
+You can build your own SensorThings compliant sensor script and use it with the dashboard.
 You just need to advertise your associated Thing at least once.

 ---